Skip to main content

 Manage your API keys to authenticate with RevenueCat

-RevenueCat authenticates requests from the RevenueCat SDK and the REST API using API keys or OAuth tokens.
+RevenueCat authenticates requests from the RevenueCat SDK and the REST API using API keys.

 API Keys